This article was updated by the Ladders Staff on May 26, 2020.

 Ask yourself what you did wrong today.
 Ask yourself what you should have done that you didn’t do.
 Now you know how you can improve tomorrow.
 But don’t beat yourself up.
 Be like Seneca and forgive yourself.
 Have some self-compassion.

 Did you procrastinate today?
 Research shows that it’s forgiving yourself — not beating yourself up — that prevents you from continuing to put things off.
+If you don’t know how to get started doing this, use the 10-minute timer trick to kick off your nightly reflections.

 And don’t just be critical of yourself.
 Think about what you did well so you can repeat it tomorrow.
 Be grateful for the good that happened today.
 Yes, Stoicism gives the thumbs up to gratitude.
 Marcus Aurelius believed in “counting your blessings.”